horenbergerb/FriendSimulator/README.md

 ## General Preparation

 I recommend you create a Python 3.x environment for this procedure.
-You will want to "pip install torch" to get the PyTorch package.
+You can install the requirements using `pip install -r requirements.txt`

-You will also want to install the Huggingface/transformers package from the source (i.e. using the latest github commit).
+You may need to install the Huggingface/transformers package from the source (i.e. using the latest github commit).
 This can be done with the commands:

 ```git clone https://github.com/huggingface/transformers.git
 cd transformers